togovar/rdf-pubmed/README.md

 [OPTION]:
 -f Convert local files when no new remote files are available.
--i Run first and at the beginning of the year.
+-P Specifires the maximum number of processes that can be executed simulataneously